COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    in column `<loop step>`.
 7. If the second column is longer than `<line length>` - `<loop step>` characters, it is presented as a semicolon-delimited text string.
-8. Semicolon-delimited text strings in loops are indented so that the first non-blank character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `<text indent>` + `<loop_indent>` + 2
+8. Semicolon-delimited text strings in loops are formatted as for section 2.1, except that they are indented so that the first non-blank character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `<text indent>` + `<loop_indent>` + 2
 9. Subsequent columns follow the rules for the second column.

 #### Examples